Matcha green tea isn't just for drinking. Learn why you should be putting it on your face, and how to make a DIY matcha face mask!

 2. Detoxifying Matcha Face Mask

-Combine the jojoba oil and tea tree essential oil.
 In a small bowl, mix the matcha and the green clay.
-Add the oil dilution and mix well.
+Add jojoba oil and mix well.
 Apply on clean skin.
-Leave on for 15 min. and rinse with cool water.
+Leave on for 15 minutes and rinse with cool water.
 Pat dry and follow up with toner, serum, moisturizer.

 Benefits of the Refreshing Matcha Face Mask: